 Two full trading days following public disclosure have elapsed when, after the public disclosure, trading in the security has opened for trading, then closed.
-For example, suppose you are aware that Mercer is considering a stock repurchase program that has not been announced to he public.
+For example, suppose you are aware that Mercer is considering a stock repurchase program that has not been announced to the public.
 You are prohibited from trading in Mercer's stock until two full trading days after release of the announcement.
-If the announcement is made on Tuesday at 8:00 a.m., EST, before the opening of NASDAQ, you can begin trading again on Thursday morning because, after the announcement, trading on Mercer's stock opened and closed on Tuesday at 11:00 a.m., you would not be able to trade until after the open and close of trading on Thursday, that is, on the opening of trading on Friday, after two full trading days have elapsed.
+If the announcement is made on Tuesday at 8:00 a.m., EST, before the opening of NASDAQ, you can begin trading again on Thursday morning because, after the announcement, trading on Mercer's stock opened and closed on Tuesday and Wednesday.
+On the other hand, if the announcement were not made until Tuesday at 11:00 a.m., you would not be able to trade until after the open and close of trading on Thursday, that is, on the opening of trading on Friday, after two full trading days have elapsed.